Documents You Need When Traveling to France with Kids

 If your passport is expiring soon, renew early.
 It's not worth the risk of a denied boarding.

-For now, U.S. citizens (adults and kids) can enter France for trips under 90 days with just a passport.
+U.S. citizens (adults and kids) can still enter France for trips under 90 days with just a passport.
 No visa needed.
-But beginning in late 2026, you’ll also need an ETIAS authorization, a quick online form that’s not quite a visa, but still required.
-Keep an eye on updates via the official ETIAS site.

 What If You're Not Traveling as a Full Family?